 The problem with chloramines is that they sting the eyes and lungs of the swimmers.
 This can be a huge problem with indoor pools.
 With outdoor pools the problem is somewhat less, because the wind tends to blow the chloramines away.

 Remove leaves and dead bugs from the pool promptly, because they can be a source of nitrogen, leading to chloramines.
 They can also be a source of nitrates and phosphates, which act as fertilizer, allowing algae to grow extra-quickly if the chlorine level ever gets too low.

 If the pool chemistry is correct but the pool is still appears somewhat cloudy, it means there are micron-sized particles suspended in the water.
 These could be the carcasses of dead algae, or plain old dirt and dust that got blown in, or possibly globules of oil.
 A sand filter is not very effective at catching such particles, especially when the filter is clean.

 In such a situation, you can clear up the water by adding a couple ounces of diatomaceous earth to the sand filter.
 Just dump it into the skimmer, while the pump is running.
 If the added DE causes the backpressure to go up, you added too much; next time use half that much.
 This is a highly nonstandard trick, but I find that it works for catching the small stuff.
 The sand catches the DE, and then the DE catches the tiny particles.
 If you add too much DE it decreases the capacity of the filter, so you will have to backwash more often, but if the water was clear of everything except the tiny particles this should be no problem.

-Some of the things that can go wrong in common testing situations are discussed in reference 3.
+Some of the things that can go wrong in common testing situations are discussed in reference 3 and reference 4.

 The so-called “test strips” or “dip strips” are cheap and convenient, but not very reliable.
 You can use them to obtain a rough measurement of pH, free chlorine, and combined chlorine (i.e. bleach plus chloramines).